JamesWoolfenden/updater/README.md

 Check for tags on aws_security_group resources, values for tag.component form s3 bucket.

-This application genertes new bridgecrew policies when a customer add a new tag file (called components) to an s3 bucket tht they will have write access to (not public.)
+This application generates new bridgecrew policies when a customer add a new tag file (called components) to an s3 bucket tht they will have write access to (not public.)

 If the customer supplies a role that can write to bucket, we'll attach that role to our bucket.